-Responsible Safari Travel
+Responsible Safari Travel – Is Conservation My Business Too?

 This week Alan examines responsible safari travel.
 Does your decision-making when choosing a safari, and when you are on safari, have repercussions for conservation?
 And what can you do about it anyway?

 When I first went on safari, in the 1990s, I was struck by the variety and number of tour operators.
 There were just so many.
 Admittedly it was in Kruger.
 And visitors can be swamped with options.
 But do all safari operators take a responsible attitude into the bush?
-The answer – is if there was any doubt – is no. There are dodgy operators plying their trade to unsuspecting tourists.
-So, please...number one rule is always think about the welfare of the animals.
+The answer – as if there was any doubt – is no. There are dodgy operators plying their trade to unsuspecting tourists.
+So, please...number one rule is: always think about the welfare of the animals.
 Are they being treated with respect?

 A Responsible Safari Travel Checklist